updated 05/11/25

 Since the Coordinating Committee began to manage the swim (late 2015), we have talked a lot about what makes the Fat Swim so special – a respectful and supportive community that comes together without judgement to exercise, swim or play in the water.
 We want the swim to continue to be a fat-positive environment, without diet talk or focus on weight loss.
 The Fat Swim exists because of the support – both energy and money – of our communities.

 We have been asked about the use of the 200-pound definition of being fat.
 We recognize that this is a highly imperfect measure of fatness – 200 pounds looks very different on different bodies.
-However, despite having tried a variety of factors to determine “who’s fat” over the years, we haven’t found a better alternative.
+However, despite having tried a variety of factors to determine “who is fat” over the years, we haven’t found a better alternative.

 Please know the following: